Indian Airlines Flight 814: Landing in Kandahar and negotiations

-The aircraft landed at Kandahar airport in Afghanistan at 08:33.
+The aircraft landed at Kandahar Airport in Afghanistan at 08:33.
 Kandahar was under the control of Taliban and after the aircraft landed there, India had to negotiate with the Taliban authorities to reach out to the hijackers.
 India's lack of previous contact with the Taliban regime complicated the negotiating process.
 As India did not officially recognise the Taliban regime, it dispatched an official from its high commission in Islamabad to Kandahar with the United Nations also sending negotiators to assist in the situation.
 Armed members of the Taliban surrounded the aircraft, which raised doubts to the Indian authorities on the real intention of the Taliban.
 The Taliban maintained that the forces were deployed in an attempt to dissuade the hijackers from killing or injuring the hostages.
 However, military analysts believe it was done to prevent an Indian military operation against the hijackers.

 On 25-26 December, India internally discussed their approach to negotiations, while passengers were still on board the flight.
 The plane's engine was running continuously to provide lighting and heating as the temperatures dropped during the night.
 Passengers later stated that they received irregular meals and had limited access to drinking water and sanitation facilities, and that the hijackers utilised the public announcement system on board the plane to proselytize to the passengers.
-Home minister Advani opposed any release of prisoners in exchange for the hostages, as this would affect the public opinion of the government, while external affairs minister Jaswant Singh advocated to negotiate with the Taliban.
-On 27 December, the Indian Government sent a team of negotiators headed by Vivek Katju, joint-secretary in the ministry of external affairs, along with officials Ajit Doval and C.D.
-Sahay.
+Home minister Advani opposed any release of prisoners in exchange for the hostages, as this would affect the public opinion of the government, while Minister of External Affairs (India) Jaswant Singh advocated to negotiate with the Taliban.
+On 27 December, the Indian Government sent a team of negotiators headed by Vivek Katju, joint-secretary in the ministry of external affairs, along with officials Ajit Doval and C. D. Sahay.